 Congressman Brian Higgins, ’85, U.S. representative for New York's 26th congressional district, announced the award of two Department of Health and Human Services (HHS) grants to Buffalo State College this fall to prevent drug and alcohol use among youth on Buffalo’s West Side.

 The first is a $1.5 million, five-year grant to fund a new project, West Side Thrives.
-Overseen by the college’s Institute for Community Health Promotion (ICHP) and its Center for Health and Social Research (CHSR), West Side Thrives will engage community members in strategies to prevent or stop youth ages 9 to 20 from drinking alcohol, using marijuana, and using opioids or prescription opioids inappropriately.
+Overseen by the college’s Institute for Community Health Promotion (ICHP) and its Center for Health and Social Research (CHSR), West Side Thrives will engage community members in strategies to prevent or stop youth ages 9 to 20 from drinking alcohol, using marijuana, and abusing opioids.
 The grant began in October and provides $300,000 a year until 2024.

 The second is a $125,000 ongoing grant to continue funding the West Side Youth Development Coalition (WSYDC,) started in 2009 in response to high levels of gang activity and violence occurring on Buffalo’s West Side.
 This grant specifically focuses on preventing substance abuse in youth.

 “Prevention and early intervention are key to guiding youth on a path to a successful future,” Higgins said.
 “The growth of the West Side is exciting, and these projects encourage young residents to make healthy choices so they can be part of the positive changes happening in West Side neighborhoods.
 Buffalo State College is leading the way for young people both through the education of students on campus and with their commitment to the Buffalo community through projects like these.”